macropin/django-registration/docs/quickstart.rst

 =================

-Before installing django-registration, you'll need to have a copy of `Django <http://www.djangoproject.com>`_ already installed; for the 0.8 release, Django 1.1 beta 1 or newer is required; once Django 1.1 is released, it will be the recommended minimum version of Django for use with django-registration.
+Before installing django-registration, you'll need to have a copy of `Django <http://www.djangoproject.com>`_ already installed.
+For the 0.8 release, Django 1.1 or newer is required; once Django 1.1 is released.

 For further information, consult the `Django download page
 <http://www.djangoproject.com/download/>`_, which offers convenient